imagej/imagej.github.io/_pages/plugins/snt/manual.md

 !["Temporary Paths" widget](SNT-temporary-paths-dialog.png ""Temporary Paths" widget")

 -   **Confirm temporary segments** If active, prompts for either confirmation or denial of whether or not to keep an unconfirmed path segment.
 If inactive, automatically confirms the path segment created on each subsequent node placement after starting a path.
 Applies to both auto-traced and manually traced path segments.
 The following two settings are only toggle-able when this setting is active.
-    -   **Pressing 'Y' twice finishes path** Finish a temporary path on two successive {% include key content='Y' %} key presses.
+    -   **Pressing 'Y' twice finishes path** Finish a temporary path on two successive {% include key key='Y' %} key presses.
-    -   **Pressing 'N' twice cancels path** Discard a temporary or unconfirmed path, including the start node, on two successive {% include key content='N' %} key presses.
+    -   **Pressing 'N' twice cancels path** Discard a temporary or unconfirmed path, including the start node, on two successive {% include key key='N' %} key presses.

 ### UI Interaction